 However, these guidelines are not meant to, and can neither replace nor supersede local, national, or international requirements, which must be followed.

-This document is divided into three sections that cover, respectively:
+This document is divided into four sections that cover, respectively: